TomB71/hello-world/README.md

 # hello-world
-Learning
-Hi, iM new too github and iM trying to learn.
+Hi, im new too github and im trying to learn.